Discrimination against people with HIV/AIDS: Psychological impact of HIV discrimination

 Research done in South Africa has found that the high levels of stigma experienced by HIV-positive individuals has a severe psychological impact.
 Internalized stigma and discrimination run rampant throughout the PLHIV community, as many PLHIV in South Africa blamed themselves for their current situation.
 Psychological support for PLHIV in certain countries around the world is scarce.

 A study examining the impact of stigma on PLHIV concluded that experiencing higher levels of HIV discrimination is correlated with a depressive state and even receiving psychiatric care the previous year.
 Depressive symptoms have also been correlated with elevated rates of suicidal ideation, anxiety and disease progression.
 Another recent study that predominantly focused on HIV-positive African American men concluded that stigma has a profound impact on reducing the quality of life of these individuals.

-Studies have also shown that individuals living in non-metropolitan areas of the United States also experience large amounts of emotional distress.
+Studies have also shown that PLHIV living in non-metropolitan areas of the United States also experience large amounts of emotional distress.
 60% of participants enrolled in a randomized clinical trial reported moderate or severe levels of depressive symptomatology on the Beck Depression Inventory.
 This is due to these participants receiving much less social support, and also due to great levels of HIV-related stigma and rejection within families.
 Furthermore, relative to their urban counterparts, PLHIV in non-metropolitan areas experience more loneliness, a lack of sufficient healthcare and social services, and higher levels of discrimination which contribute to much greater levels of emotional distress.